Bernadette Peters on stage, screen and record

-Bernadette Peters (née Lazzara; born February 28, 1948) is an American actress, singer, and children's book author.
+Bernadette Peters (born February 28, 1948) is an American actress, singer, and children's book author.

 She is a critically acclaimed Broadway performer, having received seven nominations for Tony Awards, winning two (plus an honorary award), and nine nominations for Drama Desk Awards, winning three.
 Peters has appeared extensively in film and on television, having been nominated for four Emmy Awards and three Golden Globe Awards, winning one.
 She has also recorded solo albums, and four of her cast albums have won Grammy Awards.